Rtroman14/LinkedIn-Scraper-2.0/README.md

 Check out "Flowchart.png" to visually understand how this script works.

 1. Create new tab in Google Sheets for LinkedIn user
+2. Setup Google API keys for Google Sheets and add to scriptType directory
-2. Update "accounts.js" with correct information
+3. Update "accounts.js" with correct information
-3. Run script
+4. Run script